BetonQuest/BetonQuest/docs/API/Obtaining-API.md

 getServer().getServicesManager().register(BetonQuestLoggerFactory.class, new MyLoggerFactory(), this, ServicePriority.Normal);
 ```

-## Legacy way
+### Legacy API
-!!! note "Legacy way"
+!!! note "Old method"
-    The legacy way is the way that was used before the API was redesigned.
+    The legacy API is how you could interact with BetonQuest in the past before the API was redesigned.
-    It is usually the only way to get those parts of the API that have not been redesigned yet.
+    For most systems that we haven't been able to improve, it is still the only option.
-    It still will be available for the foreseeable future,
+    While it will still be available for the foreseeable future,
-    but you should not use it when writing new code working with API that has already been redesigned.
+    you should not use it when writing new code working with API that has already been redesigned.

 The old API uses the `BetonQuest` class as the entry point.
 Most methods are static and can be accessed directly.